Shriz07/Hair-saloon-booking/README.md

 # Hair-saloon-booking
-Server-client program to book hair saloon visit written in Java
+Server-client program to book hair saloon visit written in Java using JavaFX

 ##                                                           SERVER VIEW